 - Consider a congested freeway. - Suppose an individual driver who enters the freeway saves 10 minutes of travel time. - But if the freeway is congested, the driver will slow down. - Suppose 50 other drivers lose 30 seconds of travel time if this driver enters the freeway.

 Example 1: private versus social benefit

-- Marginal benefit = savings in driver's own travel time = +10 minutes. - Marginal benefit = total savings in everyone's travel time = + 10 minutes - (50 × 0.5 minutes)
+- benefit Marginal = savings in driver's own travel time =+10 minutes. - \\\\ benefit • Marginal = total savings in everyone's travel time = +10 minutes $-(50 \times 0.5$ minutes)

 Market failure leads to inefficiency